 Ukraine Crisis Response

-24 February 2024 marks two years since the escalation of the conflict in Ukraine.
+24 February 2025 marks three years since the escalation of the conflict in Ukraine.

-Plan International and our partners will continue to be there – through conflict and as they rebuild and recover.
+Plan International and our partners will continue to be there for the people of Ukraine – through conflict and as they rebuild and recover.

 Our goal in all countries is to continue to deepen our support to local organisations as they lead the response and beyond.